Area Wide Grants

 - safeguarding policy

-For more information please see our Registration guidance.
+For more information refer to our Registration guidance.

 We publish all grant awards to meet our obligations under the Local Government Transparency Code.
 This code is issued to meet the government’s desire to place more power into citizens’ hands to increase democratic accountability and make it easier for local people to contribute to the local decision making process and help shape public services.